Director: Sarah R. Graff, Ph.D.

 The Barrett Writing Center in Tempe and Downtown offers one-to-one writing tutoring exclusively for Honors students.
 The BWC is designed for students enrolled in the Honors College's core classes: HON 171, HON 272, and HON 370.
 Barrett students working on their Honors Thesis or working on a scholarship application may also utilize this writing resource.
 Barrett students who are earning honors credits in disciplinary courses should take advantage of the ASU Writing Center.
 The Barrett Writing Center is directed by Honors faculty and staffed by Honors students who have completed the Human Event/History of Ideas classes, and received training to work at the BWC.

-Spring 2021 appointments will be available on Zoom.
+Appointments are available in person and on Zoom.
 See availability when signing-up for an appointment (below).
 For all in-person appointments face masks are required.

 Tempe Location: Honors Hall 240